How to stop your puppy from biting your hands and feet – fast!

 How long will it take to stop my puppy from biting me?

 Some dogs require more pressure, some less.
 If you do not feel like your correction is making a difference after a couple days, you may need to wrap his/her flews over his/her teeth and squeeze tighter.
 Your puppy should feel some discomfort.
+He/she may even cry out in pain.
+That is okay.
 The point is to show your puppy that biting hurts and that it is not an acceptable behavior.

 When nothing seems to work